Yaakulya248/yaakulya248.github.io/_posts/2023-05-07-working-with-image.md

-### Interpretation:
+### How it works:

+ - The vertical axis of the matrix denotes the *Predicted* values, the attributes of the images that convinces the system that it is from a partiular category, which, in reality, it might or might not be.
+ - The horizontal axis denotes the class/dataset the image is actually sourced from.
+ - The diagonal axis denotes the photos where the prediction by the system (according to the image attributes) coincides with the actual source of the image.
+ - The values in each cell denotes the amount of the photos taht lie in that intersection

+### How to read it:

  - The diagonal line lists all the results that were predicted correctly by the algorithm (Actual = Predicted); i.e - where the image concerned actually does belong to the class/category it bears resemblance to.
  - The ones aside from/around the diagonal are the ones where the actual and the predicted class of the images don’t match up: the image bears strong resemblance to a different category than the one it actually belongs to.
 The further the image from the diagonal (the more to the edge), the more resemblance it bears to the image category it was predicted to be by the algorithm than the one it actually belongs to.

-**Prediction and Cross Validation: A Sample analysis**
+## Prediction and Cross Validation: A Sample analysis

 <figure>
 <img src="/assets/orange/18.png" style="width:200%; height:200%;"/>
 <figcaption style="text-align: center;">Image class prediction from the matrix</figcaption>
 </figure>

-As we can see from the sample, it’s one of the farthest away from the diagonal - right on the corner.
-WHich means the algorithm is strongly convinced that based upon the visual resemblance, the images follow the pattern and look visually similar to another category than they are to their own category.
+This sample is what we get if we view the top right chunk of the matrix, one of the 4 furthest points from the diagonal.
+Which means the algorithm is strongly convinced that based upon the visual resemblance, the images follow the pattern and look visually similar to another category than they are to their own category.
+In this case, the system is very confident that the visual attributes it bears is from the image dataset *The Edge* (as per the vertical prediction axis), while, in reality, those photos were actually sourced from the image dataset *A Gulf of Images*.

 And we can also see why: the way that the people are gazing over the horizon sitting at where it seems like the edge of a balcony/beach, this photo bears visual resemblance as if it belongs to the image category The Edge; whereas it was actually sourced from A Gulf of Images.

-### Test scores & Results:
+### Test scores & results:

 <figure>
 <img src="/assets/orange/19.png" style="width:200%; height:200%;"/>
 </figure>

+Upon analyzing the aforementioned image, it becomes evident that:
- - Area under the ROC curve (AUC) is really high
+- The Area under the ROC curve (AUC) exhibits an exceptionally high value.
- - The Classification Accuracy is very accurate.
+- The Classification Accuracy demonstrates a remarkable level of precision.

+This observation highlights the impressive performance of the model or system being evaluated.
+The Area under the ROC curve, a metric widely used to assess classification models, indicates a substantial degree of separation between the true positive and false positive rates.
+In simpler terms, it suggests that the model's ability to distinguish between different classes is exceptionally accurate.

+Furthermore, the Classification Accuracy, which measures the correctness of the model's predictions, exhibits an outstanding level of precision.
+This indicates that the model is consistently and reliably providing accurate classifications or predictions.

+Taken together, these findings emphasize the superior quality and effectiveness of the model or system under evaluation, reaffirming its ability to deliver highly accurate and reliable results.

-### Conclusion: Artitecture used for testing the 130+ images:
+### Artitecture used for testing the 130+ images:

 <figure>